UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_10.md

 Or use each key in the dictionary to depict a row.
-We we use the argument `orient` to explain the keys are the `index` and the argumen `columns` to label our columns:
+We we use the argument `orient` to explain the keys are the `index` and the argument `columns` to label our columns:

 ``` python
 data = {0: ['Cherry', 7, 12, True],